Military Criminal Defense Blog

 3 Ways To Defend Against Military Attempted-Murder Charges

 Allegations of attempted murder are among the most serious accusations a member of the United States military can face.
 People who are convicted of attempted murder generally face extremely serious penalties, including dishonorable discharge and imprisonment.
-For this reason, it is critical for anyone accused of attempted murder to retain a military attorney familiar with the Uniform Code of Military Justice1 (UCMJ) and defending military members accused of serious crimes.
+For this reason, it is critical for anyone accused of attempted murder to retain a military attorney familiar with the Uniform Code of Military Justice (UCMJ) and defending military members accused of serious crimes.
 Three of the more common defenses an attorney may be able to raise in a military attempted murder case are detailed below.
 Alibi An alibi defense involves showing that the defendant was at another location at the time that the crime was committed.
 While this may seem like a relatively simple defense to asset, it […]

 4 Questions To Ask a Military Criminal Defense Attorney

 When military members are accused of a crime, the stakes are extremely high.
 For this reason, it is important for those facing a criminal case to retain the best attorney they can.
 Here are some questions to ask your lawyer in order to help you determine whether you lawyer will be able to adequately represent you.
 What is your background in military criminal defense?
-The body of law that applies to military criminal proceedings, the Uniform Code of Military Justice1 (UCMJ), is significantly different from the law that applies to the civilian population.
+The body of law that applies to military criminal proceedings, the Uniform Code of Military Justice (UCMJ), is significantly different from the law that applies to the civilian population.
 In many cases, even experienced lawyers who have practiced for years in the civilian world may know little more about the UCMJ other than the fact that it exists.
 As a result, […]

 3 Reasons Why You Should Immediately Call a Military Criminal Defense Attorney If You Are Accused of Sexual Assault